ps-china/linksio/pokemongo.md

 ## Raid

-~~* Tier 3 Yellow Machamp: more doable after gardevoir TMed to confusion + get another Espeon or Mewtwo.
-Duo in Cloudy Day would be amazing.~~
+* Tier 3 Yellow Machamp: more doable after gardevoir TMed to confusion + get another Espeon or Mewtwo.
+Duo in Cloudy Day would be amazing.

-* Tier 2 Pink Kirlia: Solo easy.
-Mostly for candies.

-* Tier 2 Pink **Slowbro**: SB Mewtwo / SC Gengar / Exeggutor Alolan / Jolteon / Raikou.
-Do in **windy / rainy** weather to get ~1750

-* Tier 2 Pink Exeggutor: SB Mewtwo / Flareon / Houndoom / Arcanine.
-Do in **Sunny** weather to get > 2020.

-* Tier 3 Yellow Jynx Duo: SB Mewtwo / Flareon / Houndoom / Arcanine.
-Could Solo under Sunny days with Flareon etc.

-* Tier 3 Yellow **Starmie** Duo (in **rain**): SB Mewtwo / Exeggutor Alolan / Jolteon / Raikou, even Cacturne. > 1270 (1600) is decent

-* Tier 3 Yellow Alakazam Duo (currently hard): SB Mewtwo / SC Gengar / Houndoom / Kyogre in rain. >1600 is decent

-* Tier 6 **Mewtwo**: Find group of people.
-Confusion + Psychic / Ice Beam / Thunderbolt all good.
-Catch a group in windy weather would be great (>2800 CP)

 ## Buddies

 * Chansey Candies

-* Eevee for Celebi Quest
+* Milotic Candies

+* Snorlax Candies